MBravoS/scicm/README.md

 # scicm: Science Colour Maps
 **scicm** is a small package containing several colour maps, aimed at filling gaps in the availability of good (i.e. perceptually linear) in both [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) and in other available packages (like [cmocean](https://github.com/matplotlib/cmocean) and [CMasher](https://github.com/1313e/CMasher)).
 All colour maps in this package have been created using [viscm](https://github.com/matplotlib/viscm).
 The full viscm visualisations are available in the [viscm_files/visualisation_samples](https://github.com/MBravoS/scicm/tree/master/viscm_files/visualisation_samples) folder of this repository.
+Also included are utilities for colour map manipulation.

 ### Installation and use
 The package is available for installation using pip:

     >pip install scicm

 Although you may wish to install it directly from GitHub using:

     >pip install git+https://github.com/MBravoS/splotch.git@master